Reducing the Risk of SIDS

 - Consider use of a sleep sack for infants (wearable blanket) instead of loose blankets

-- Consider pacifier use after discussing with parents
+- Consider pacifier use

 - Don’t smoke around infants or care for infants in areas where smoking occurs